“A delightful hamlet of 13 restored stone cottages, in a secluded valley by Crete's southeast coast”

-Studios are the smallest, with a single open-plan space incorporating bedroom, sitting area and kitchen corner.
+The Studio is the smallest, with a single open-plan space incorporating bedroom, sitting area and kitchen corner.

 Small cottages (or apartments) have a double bedroom and a separate kitchen / sitting room, normally with one inbuilt sofa which can double up as an extra bed.
 They would suit a couple with child. #7 has plenty of charm and is very near the swimming pool – which could be a plus or a minus.